[Interview] Belarus exiles in EU fear regime-linked murderers

 It was against the thieves' code to cooperate with state authorities, according to one self-confessed professional thief, a 38-year old from the Serebryanka district in Minsk, which is known for its criminal community.

-But Kushnerov was still feared as a "murderer" in the Belarusian crime-world, the thief, who spoke to EUobserver via an intermediary, said.
+But for all that Kushnerov was still feared as a "murderer" in the Belarusian crime-world, the thief, who spoke to EUobserver via an intermediary, said.

 And the Kushnerov group has already used violence against Latushka's organisation in Poland.